-This means that shipping containers are great for not only moving items, but also for storage and, as is becoming increasingly popular, as a space for restaurants, pop-up shops and cafes, plant rooms and labs.
-These are just a few of the many applications made possible through bespoke container conversions services.
+This means they are great for not only moving items, but also for storage and, as is becoming increasingly popular, as a space for restaurants, pop-up shops and cafes, plant rooms and labs.
+These are just a few of the many applications made possible through bespoke conversion services.

-This freedom and portability aren’t without conditions, however.
-For instance, you can’t put a shipping container down anywhere you like.
+This freedom and portability aren’t without conditions.
+For instance, you can’t put one down anywhere you like.
 For it to be safe and functional, you need to bear the following things in mind.

 Where to put a shipping container

-There are two main considerations which need to be made when you are deciding where to position a shipping container:
+There are two main considerations which need to be made when you are deciding where to position your unit:

 - Somewhere that is convenient, safe and compliant (for industrial applications) given your specific needs and site